Your ultimate guide to Slack at Dreamforce 2021

 Get to market faster with Slack

 Get your ideas to market faster.
-With Slack as your marketing command centre, your people, partners and tools are all in one place, and your team can adapt with agility and improve efficiency.
+With Slack as your marketing command center, your people, partners and tools are all in one place, and your team can adapt with agility and improve efficiency.

 How Slack uses Slack for sales